-5) Documentation-REQUIRED IN ORDER TO RECEIVE CREDIT FOR THE SEMESTER (Refer to the MCFT Clinical Paperwork Timeline Document on the MCFT webpage)
+5) Documentation-REQUIRED IN ORDER TO RECEIVE CREDIT FOR THE SEMESTER

 - DOCUMENTING HOURS.
 Document your clinical contact and supervisor hours on the "Monthly Verification Logs" and have your supervisors sign them each month.
-Keep these for your records, but do not submit these to Ayshia in the CTSP office.
-Transfer cumulative totals from the "Monthly Verification Logs" to the "Semester Summary Log", and submit this to ctsp@lclark.edu.
+Keep these for your records, but do not submit these to August in the CTSP office.
+Transfer cumulative totals from the "Monthly Verification Logs" to the "Semester Summary Log", and submit this to August.
 Keep a copy of this log for your record, too. - SUPERVISEE EVALUATION.
-Before you have completed your externship training, arrange to meet with your externship supervisor to receive a copy of your electronic supervisee evaluation (Clinical coordinator will send a link to your supervisors for this evaluation).
+Before you have completed your externship training, arrange to meet with your externship supervisor to receive a copy of your electronic supervisee evaluation (Clinical coordinator will send a link to your supervisors for this evaluation). - SUPERVISOR EVALUATIONS.

-• SUPERVISOR EVALUATIONS.
 You are required to complete evaluations on your supervisory relationship with your externship supervisor before the end of the semester.
 The link to this evaluation will be sent to you by the Lewis & Clark Placement or Research & Assessment Office.